Feeling frustrated because your dryer won’t heat up even after running it for an hour or more?

 If you don’t feel any heat, you may have inadvertently selected a cycle without a heat function, like Eco Dry or Air Fluff.

-You can explore the different cycles and features of your Samsung dryer on this page to confirm whether the cycle you’ve selected should generate heat.
+You can explore the different cycles and features of your Samsung dryer on this page to confirm whether the cycle you’ve selected is supposed to heat up.

 2. Clean the moisture sensor bar and lint filter